League:

 At Portsmouth, several players wore long-sleeved shirts featuring the sponsor's name printed in white.
 These shirts did not appear in any other first team match.

 It has recently come to light that a full set of these shirts was produced.
-Therefore, we can only presume these were used by the reserve team and for some reason, they ended up in the first team kit bag.
+Therefore, we can only presume these were used by the reserve team and for some reason, a few shirts ended up in the first team kit bag.

 Plymouth